breez/breez-sdk-liquid-docs/src/notifications/getting_started.md

 Having the ability to process push notifications when the application is in the background or closed also opens up the ability to handle payment requests from a static LNURL or lightning address.
 To do this the application also needs to register a webhook with an [LNURL-pay service](/guide/lnurl_pay_service.md), then when the LNURL service receives a request on the static LNURL address, it will forward it via the NDS to the application.
 The Notification Plugin handles the two-step flow for fulfilling these requests.

 Firstly the LNURL service receives a request for LNURL-pay information to get the min/max amount that can be received.
-The LNURL service calls the registered webhook and when receiving this notification, the Notification Plugin will connect to the Breez SDK and send a response back to the LNURL service based on the node info.
+The LNURL service calls the registered webhook and when receiving this notification, the Notification Plugin will connect to the Breez SDK and send a response back to the LNURL service based on the swap service limits.

 The `lnurlpay_info` notification type will be received by the webhook in the following format:
 ```json